Cultural Connections is already planning some surprises for artsHOP 2013. The public art for 2013 will be Birdhouses! Anna Maria Island is a bird

 Cultural Connections of Anna Maria Island established 2008, promotes, supports and acts as advocate for art and culture on the Island, providing guidance and

-performance by the Island Players; Arts and Crafts Festival; Display and classes at the Historical Society; a live concert by the AMI Chorus and Orchestra,
+performance by the Island Players, Arts and Crafts Festival, special events at the Historical Society, a day for kids artsHOP and a live concert by the AMI

-and a Drum Circle at the Manatee County Public Beach.
-Come enjoy the cultural side of Anna Maria Island.
+Chorus and Orchestra followed by a Dance in the Sand at the Manatee County Public Beach.
+Come enjoy the cultural side of Anna Maria Island!

 The Anna Maria Island Art League was founded in 1989 by a